oism1774/obsidian-sync-selfhost/README.md

-# Obsidian Selfhosted LiveSync (Powered by CoachDB)
+# Obsidian Selfhosted LiveSync (Powered by CouchDB)

 This repository contains a Dockerized setup for CouchDB, specifically optimized for use with the Obsidian Self-hosted LiveSync plugin.
 It provides a private, secure, and fast alternative to Obsidian Sync.
 🚀 Quick Start